jupyterhub/jupyterhub/docs/source/getting-started.md

 This environment variable needs to be visible to the Hub and Proxy.

-Or you can set the value in the configuration file:
+Or you can set the value in the configuration file, `jupyterhub_config.py`:

 ```python
 c.JupyterHub.proxy_auth_token = '0bc02bede919e99a26de1e2a7a5aadfaf6228de836ec39a05a6c6942831d8fe5'